Is Glasgow worth visiting? Top 23 Glasgow Attractions

 You’ve landed in one of the United Kingdom’s most historic cities, Glasgow, Scotland.
 Glasgow contains many exceptional architecturally important buildings of which there are several that are listed and protected.
 The sheer beauty and timeless Victorian architecture not to mention some fabulous Glasgow attractions to visit can be overwhelming.

 This guide to places to go in Glasgow will fill your trip to this great city with art, history and stunning buildings like the Glasgow Cathedral and Charles Rennie McIntosh’s great works.
+Glasgow is an outstanding site on the Scottish UNESCO Trail as the City of Music due to its incredible music scene.
+Great restaurants in Glasow are also easy to find it also doesn’t neglect the foodie side of life in any way.

-After you’ve had your fill of the top attractions in glasgow all the art and historical places, then buzz on down to the Glasgow city centre to enjoy delectable traditional Scottish desserts and gourmet meals washed down with a pint of Scotland’s finest ale or whiskey.
+After you’ve had your fill of the top attractions in Glasgow all the art and historical places, then buzz on down to the Glasgow city centre to enjoy delectable traditional Scottish desserts and gourmet meals washed down with a pint of Scotland’s finest ale or whiskey.

 This post covers the ultimate list of things to do in Glasgow, Scotland, from historical landmarks to delicious food joints.